Car with variable speed

 which results in a time of approximately 0.693 hours necessary to travel the distance in question.

-As nice as this analytical solution is, it would be nicer to have a model of the problem on an analog computer to confirm this result.
+As nice as an this analytical solution is, it would (of course) be nicer to have a model of the problem on an analog computer to confirm the result obtained above.